-Small-bias generators have been used in a variety of areas (e.g., inapproximation, structural complexity, and applied cryptography; see references in [16, Sec 3.6.2]).
+Small-bias generators have been used in a variety of areas (e.g., inapproximation, structural complexity, and applied cryptography; see the references in [21, Sec.
+3.6.2]).
 In addition, as shown next, small-bias generators seem an important tool in the design of various types of "pseudorandom" objects.

 Approximate independence generators.
-As hinted at the beginning of this section, small-bias is related to approximate versions of limited independence.
-Actually, even a restricted type of $\varepsilon$ -bias (in which only subsets of size t(k) are required to have bias upper-bounded by $\varepsilon$ ) implies that any t(k) bits in the said sequence are $2^{t(k)/2} \cdot \varepsilon(k)$ -close to $U{t(k)}$ , where here we refer to the variation distance (i.e., Norm-1 distance) between the two distributions.
-(The max-norm of the difference is bounded by $\varepsilon(k)$ .)
-Combining Theorem 5.3 and the foregoing upper-bound, we obtain generators with exponential stretch (i.e., $\ell(k) = \exp(\Omega(k))$ ) that produce sequences that are approximately $\Omega(k)$ -wise independent in the sense that any $t(k) = \Omega(k)$ bits in them are $2^{-\Omega(k)}$ -close to $U{t(k)}$ .
-Thus, whenever the analysis of a randomized algorithm can be based on a logarithmic amount of (almost) independence between feasibly-many binary random choices, a feasible derandomization is possible (by using an adequate generator of logarithmic seed length).
+As hinted at the beginning of this section, small-bias is related to approximate versions of limited independence.8 Actually, as implied by Exercise 5.7, even a restricted type of ε -bias (in which only subsets of size t(k) are required to have bias upper-bounded by ε) implies that any t(k) bits in the said sequence are $2^{t(k)/2} \cdot \varepsilon(k)$ -close to $U{t(k)}$, where here we refer to the variation distance (i.e., L1-Norm distance) between the two distributions.
+(The max-norm of the difference is bounded by $\varepsilon(k)$.)9 Combining Theorem 5.3 and the foregoing upper-bound, we obtain generators with exponential stretch (i.e., $\ell(k) = \exp(\Omega(k))$) that produce sequences that are approximately $\Omega(k)$ -wise independent in the sense that any $t(k) = \Omega(k)$ bits in them are $2^{-\Omega(k)}$ -close to $U{t(k)}$.
+Thus, whenever the analysis of a randomized algorithm can be based on a logarithmic amount of (almost) independence between feasibly-many binary random choices, a feasible derandomization is possible (by using an adequate generator of logarithmic seed length).10